Education guide - Chronic disease individual allied health services Medicare items 10950-10970

 - team care arrangements (TCAs) - item 723

-If your patient is a permanent resident of an Aged Care facility, their GP must have contributed to a multidisciplinary care plan prepared for them by the Aged Care facility or to a review of the care plan (item 731).
+If your patient is a permanent resident of a Residential Aged Care facility (RACF), their GP must have contributed to a multidisciplinary care plan prepared for them by the RACF or to a review of the care plan (item 731).
 Hospital in-patients are not eligible.

 The GP determines the number and combination of services that are appropriate for the patient’s treatment requirements.
 Only the GP can determine whether the patient’s chronic condition would benefit from allied health services.
 It is not appropriate for allied health professionals to provide a part-completed referral form to a GP for signing, or to pre-empt the GPs decision about the services required by the patient.